ullly/rota/README.md

 # rota

 Doctor rota application for Excel.
+Built to explore the basics of VBA and macros.

 ## Instatllation